Download From Github

 In the level is also a purple cube that will add a "Dash" action to any character that walks into it.

-The term "character" is used loosely here but is used to follow Godot's naming, specifically due to Godot's naming of Character Body 3D which is a "physics body specialized for characters moved by script".
+The term "character" is used loosely but is used to follow Godot's naming, specifically the naming of Character Body 3D which is a "physics body specialized for characters moved by script".
 In the context of this pack a "character" is anything that may be controlled by a player or game AI.
 A character may be a person, car, bird, or magical floating sword.

 Also, the term "AI" is used in the way it is game development, that being a script on an NPC that might just be a bunch of 'if' statements.